-My take on a pecan diamond is a salted caramel pecan shortbread!
+Salted caramel pecan shortbread bars are my take on the classic pecan diamond!
 These cookies would work very well for holiday sharing as it makes a large amount of diamonds and they are incredibly delicious and hard to stop eating!
 The buttery flavor and crumbly texture of the cookie base contrasts so well with the salted caramel and toasted pecan topping!

-A few years ago at Christmas my sister’s mother-in-law gave my family a tin of Pecan Diamonds.
+A few years ago at Christmas my sister’s mother-in-law gave my family a tin of pecan shorbread bars (aka pecan diamonds).
 Essentially they are shortbread on the bottom and a layer of caramel and pecans on top.

-I just love how over the top buttery they are as well as the crumbly texture.
-BUT shortbread gets even better when salted caramel and toasted pecans are thrown on top!
+My version combines the shortbread crust with a salted caramel topping that is made with honey.
 The simple and crumbly nature of the shortbread contrasted with the chewy/crunchy/salty/sweet layer on top is just perfection.
 And kind of dangerous.
 These were even more difficult to leave alone!

 Baking Science Fun Fact!

 Adding honey to caramel not only changes the flavor, in a totally delicious way, but it also helps prevent the dreaded crystallization when working with cooked sugar!
 Honey is an invert sugar, meaning that it contains both glucose and fructose!
 This is handy because sucrose has a more difficult time piling up on each other and crystallizing when glucose and fructose are in the party!